-Our primary goal is to help you pay for higher education while navigating a perplexing financial aid application process, and we are also here to help you get into, prepare for, and adapt to college.
-We constantly expand our library of resources to cover all aspects of college life and the preparation required while in high schol school to get yourself ready for college life.
+Our primary goal is to help you pay for higher education while navigating a perplexing financial aid application process.
+Our scholarship search delivers suitable awards right to you, putting college cash at your fingertips.
+But we do more than just offer great scholarship opportunities – we're also here to help you get into, prepare for, and adapt to college.
+We constantly expand our library of resources to cover all aspects of college life and the preparation required while in high school to get yourself ready for college.
 Browse through our resources for useful tips and advice that can make you comfortable for the college transition.
 While the transition from high school to higher education isn’t easy, there are ways to prepare to alleviate some stress.
-Additionally, it’s helpful to have as much information and organizational tools as possible.
-Download and print any of our sources below, if you find them helpful.
+Download and print any of our sources below:

 Once you’re actually on campus, there will be many things to get accommodated with.
 If you’re not sure what to expect of that first year in college, worry not – we have advice from understanding "the college lifestyle" to the basics of college cooking and preparing for roommates and communal living.
 If you plan on balancing work and college to pay your way through school, we have advice on that as well, plus some information on money management.
 We know what it’s like to live on a college student’s budget and while it is tough, it’s possible to manage without accruing credit card debt.
 Knowing what to expect before you get on campus is a good strategy that will leave you with more time to get excited about the college experience rather than worry about it.
 Below are some of the topics covered in our "Campus Life" section:

 - Balancing Work & College